Titan-C/titan-c.github.io/_posts/2017-1-15-dictionary.md

 categories: personal
 ---

-I just found a post on the using a
+I just found a post on
+using
-[the right dictionary](http://mbork.pl/2017-01-14_I'm_now_using_the_right_dictionary) and I immediately had to review its reference
+[the right dictionary](http://mbork.pl/2017-01-14_I'm_now_using_the_right_dictionary) and I immediately had to review its
+reference:
 [You’re probably using the wrong dictionary by James Somers][jsomers].
 I don't regret it.
 The core message is that we shall not only use dictionaries to find the meaning of words we don't know, but to use